Enter your zip to

 Longevity

-Stucco siding tends to last longer – and require less maintenance – compared to vinyl siding.
+Stucco siding tends to last longer – and requires less maintenance – compared to vinyl siding.
 It is also more durable than vinyl.
 For these reasons, stucco siding tends to yield a higher return on investment for homeowners.
 Stucco siding installations can provide a 75% return on investment, while new vinyl siding installations land closer to a 68% return.

 Before deciding between stucco and vinyl, be sure to talk to your siding contractor about the best siding option for your home and region.